 - Better for low pressure systems

-Okay, so why aren’t we using square ductwork all the time?
+Okay, so why aren’t we using rectangular ductwork all the time?
 Well….
 That’s because rectangular air ducts have a few big drawbacks.
 They allow for more noise to escape from the duct, which can cause a lot of problems if you’re trying to create a safe and quiet employee environment.
-Rectangular hvac ducts also cost more to install initially, which can put a dent in your company’s pocket.
+Rectangular HVAC air ducts also cost more to install initially, which can put a dent in your company’s pocket.

 - Higher noise pollution